vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/build_with_dockerfile.rst

    (**qcom-6.6.38-qli.1.2-ver.1.1_22.04**).
 This Docker image is used to create the container environment to run the Yocto build.

-   **Dockertag**: Use lowercase letters for the release folder followed by the Dockerfile OS version to easily identify the release build with the Dockerfile since Docker does not permit uppercase letters in the Dockertag.
+   **Dockertag**: Use lowercase letters for the release folder followed by the Dockerfile OS version to identify the release build with the Dockerfile since Docker does not permit uppercase letters in the Dockertag.

    .. note::
       To troubleshoot Docker issues, see :ref:`Docker troubleshooting <section_hkm_2dc_p1c_vinayjk_02-29-24-1641-18-155>`.